by Jeff Johnston - Friday, February 10, 2012

 *85 percent of Americans believe suppressors are illegal.

-Go to silencersarelegal.com for more information, and excercise your rights: Buy a suppressor.
+Go to silencersarelegal.com for more information, and exercise your rights: Buy a suppressor.

 E-mail your comments/questions about this site to: